berkeley-cdss/course-site-myst/README.md

 ## Instructions for Department Staff

-1. Create a github organization for the course if one does not already exist.
+1. Create a GitHub organization for the course if one does not already exist.
 It should be named `berkeley-statNNN` where `NNN` is the course number.

-1. If it was necessary to create a new github organization, create a course overview repository and website as well.
+1. If it was necessary to create a new GitHub organization, create a course overview repository and website as well.

    a.
 Instantiate the template at https://github.com/berkeley-scf/course-overview into the new organization.